-Barrie concentrates her practice on complex business disputes, corporate compliance and internal investigations.
-She is an experienced litigator who defends companies, officers and directors in high stakes securities class actions, shareholder derivative litigation and parallel enforcement actions by the SEC and DOJ.
-She conducts internal investigations and advises companies on anti-corruption issues and due diligence in corporate transactions, including mergers, joint ventures and strategic alliances throughout the world.
+Barrie concentrates her practice on complex commercial litigation, corporate compliance and internal investigations.
+She is an experienced litigator who defends companies, officers and directors in high exposure securities class actions, shareholder derivative litigation and parallel enforcement actions by the SEC and DOJ.
+She conducts internal investigations and advises companies on anti-corruption issues and due diligence in corporate transactions, including mergers, joint ventures and strategic alliances around the world.

 Representative Legal Matters